mashmanuel/Day-2-assignment/README.md

 Community Involvement: README fosters a community atmosphere through encouraging greater participation through the implementation of clear guidelines relating to contributions, and acknowledging contributors' work.
 Effective documentation enables user independence in solving problems, thus reducing the workload of support technicians.

-**Compare and contrast the differences between a public repository and a private repository on GitHub.
+**4. Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?**

 Community Archives
 Definition: A public repository is accessible to everyone.
 Anyone can view the code, fork the repository, and submit pull requests.